 The cost of replacing a salt cell in your saltwater pool can vary based on a few key factors: the type and model of the cell, whether you choose to replace it yourself or hire a professional, and where you live, as regional price variations can apply.

 The price of a new salt cell itself generally ranges between $300 and $1000, depending on the specific model and brand.
 Higher-end models might offer advanced features such as self-cleaning or extended lifespan, which can justify the additional expense.
-Hiring a professional to do the replacement will cost an additional $50 to $150+, depending on the complexity of the installation and local rates.
+Hiring a professional to do the replacement will cost an additional $50 to $150+, depending on the complexity of the installation, local rates and most charge a trip fee or base service fee.
+Some places might only install a salt cell that they provide (instead of one that you bought elsewhere), so be sure to ask about that before you schedule an appointment.

 Also, if your pool’s chlorination system has suffered damage due to a malfunctioning cell, you may also face additional repair costs.